Dr. Gary Tanchak, D.C.

 How Will a Massage Gun Help a Pinched Nerve?

-Use of a massage gun is an effective and safe way to manage the symptoms caused by a pinched nerve, if used correctly.
-However, a massage gun will not solve the underlying issue that is causing the nerve compression.
+The use of a percussive massager is an effective and safe way to manage the symptoms caused by a pinched nerve if used correctly.
+However, a percussive massager will not solve the underlying issue that is causing the nerve compression.

 You should always consult a physician or other qualified medical professional if you are experiencing the symptoms of a pinched nerve.

-The percussion (vibration) of massage guns facilitate soft and deep tissue relaxation by increasing blood and lymph circulation to the area being massaged.
-This results in reduced inflammation and pain and a short-term increase in muscle length, which allows for improved mobility at your joints.
+Massage guns’ percussion (vibration) facilitates soft and deep tissue relaxation by increasing blood and lymph circulation to the massaged area.
+This reduces inflammation and pain and a short-term increase in muscle length, allowing for improved joint mobility.

 These short-term effects will allow you to complete daily activities with minimal interference.
-Reduced symptoms will also give you the ability to exercise and participate in other recreational activities in order to address any underlying health issues contributing to the pinched nerve.
+Reduced symptoms allow you to exercise and participate in other recreational activities to address any underlying health issues contributing to the pinched nerve.

 Can Massage Make a Pinched Nerve Worse?

-Any form of massage performed incorrectly can make the symptoms of a pinched nerve worse.
-That includes incorrect use of a massage gun.
-So how to use a massage gun for a pinched nerve safely and effectively?
+Any form of massage performed incorrectly can worsen the symptoms, including the incorrect use of a massage gun.
+So, how can a percussive massager be used safely and effectively?

-Follow the tips below to use your massage gun correctly.
+Follow the tips below to use it correctly.

 • Once you’ve selected your massager, familiarize yourself with it.
 Test the settings and find an intensity that you find comfortable.

-• Using a massage gun should NOT be painful.
-It is okay for it to be intense, but NOT painful.
+• Using a percussive massager should NOT be painful.
+It is okay for it to be intense but NOT painful.

-• DO NOT place the massage gun directly over the effected nerve.
+• DO NOT place the hand-held massager directly over the affected nerve.
 Doing so will likely make your symptoms worse.

-• DO begin by applying gentle pressure to the tissue surrounding the nerve that is causing symptoms or where the symptoms are felt.
+• DO begin by applying gentle pressure to the tissue surrounding the nerve causing symptoms or where the symptoms are felt.
 Increase pressure as tolerated.

 • You may apply increased pressure to areas of denser tissue (i.e., fat, muscle) for a deeper massage.

-• Avoid using the massage gun over bony areas like the elbow or spine.
+• Avoid using it over bony areas like the elbow or spine.

 • Massage the area/s for about 1-2 minutes at a time.
 You may notice reddening of the skin or start to feel itchy.
 This is normal and is due to the increased circulation.

-• Remember, if you experience more pain while using a massage gun, STOP
+• Remember, if you experience more pain while using the device, STOP

 • Consult your physician if pain persists because there could be something more serious or complex than a pinched nerve causing your symptoms.

-READ MORE Here are more tips on how to use massage gun properly and effectively.
+READ MORE: Here are more tips on how to use a massage gun properly and effectively.

 Check out our upcoming post on Massage Guns for Pinched Nerves for help selecting the right device for you.